JG

 - make the link between playing sensations and the technical characteristics of the bow being played.

-- be able to define needs in terms of comfort, playing qualities and sound.
+- be able to define your needs in terms of comfort, playing qualities and sound.

 - gain valuable new information about your bow.

-In our daily work, we come across technical obstacles that are not necessarily due to our own limitations.
+In our day-to-day work, we come up against technical obstacles that are not necessarily due to our own limitations.

-The fine-tuning work I did with Jean Grunberger enabled me to feel more acutely what could come from me or my bow.
-Adjusting the balance, the weight, the tension, a curvature at a given point on the bow is sometimes crucial to solving a problem of spiccato, sonority, detachment or projection.
+The fine-tuning work I did with Jean Grunberger enabled me to feel more acutely what might be coming from me or my bow.
+Adjusting the balance, the weight, the tension, a curvature at a particular point on the bow is sometimes crucial to solving a problem of spiccato, sonority, detachment or projection.

-Once this work was done, the musical gesture became simpler and more obvious, making my day-to-day work much easier.
+Once this work was done, the musical gesture became simpler and more obvious, and it really made my day-to-day work easier.

-Thanks to Jean, I've discovered that it's possible to tune a bow like you tune a violin!
+Thanks to Jean, I've discovered that it's possible to adjust a bow in the same way as you adjust a violin!

-By fine-tuning several very delicate parameters, he succeeds in meeting the musician's exact expectations.
+By fine-tuning a number of very delicate parameters, he manages to meet the musician's exact expectations.

-Working with Jean was a truly beautiful and positive experience.
+Working with Jean was a truly wonderful and positive experience.

 He was a magician at work and could do anything I asked until we got the result I wanted with my bow.

-It was a pleasure to meet Jean and his wife Claudia, who together opened up a world to me with their knowledge and art of the bow.
-I heartily suggest that any musician who has problems with his bow should go and see them.
+It was a pleasure to meet Jean and his wife Claudia who together opened up a world to me with their knowledge and art of the bow.
+I warmly suggest that any musician who has problems with his bow should go and see them.

-As a cellist, I was familiar with the terms camber, weight, balance point, nervousness and flexibility of the bow, but didn't understand their mechanical meanings.
+As a cellist, I was familiar with the terms camber, weight, balance point, nervousness and flexibility of the bow, but I didn't understand their mechanical meaning.

-The most striking thing for me was what is known as deflection, in other words, the flexibility of the stick.
-I mistakenly associated powerful sound and precise attack with a rigid stick that was highly resistant to pressure.
+The most striking thing for me was what we call deflection, in other words the flexibility of the stick.
+I wrongly associated powerful sound and precise attack with a rigid stick that was very resistant to pressure.